die casting factory

 Zamak 2 : The strongest Zamak alloy but less ductile due to high copper content.
 It is used for precision mechanical parts requiring wear resistance.

 Zamak 3 : The most widely used alloy has excellent castability, smooth surface finish, and good mechanical properties.
-It is made into automotive parts (door handles, emblems), hardware, consumer electronics and toys.
+And suitable for gifts and accessories.

 Zamak 5 : Similar to Zamak 3 but with higher strength and hardness than Zamak 3.
-It is used for high-stress parts like gears, locks, and industrial components.
+It is used for high-stress parts like gears, locks, these automotive parts zinc die casting and industrial components are made of zamak 5.

-Zamak 7 : A high-purity version of Zamak 3, and with good fluidity, better being plated.
+Zamak 7 : A high-purity version, and with good fluidity, better being plated.
 It is applied for decorative fixtures, bathroom fittings, jewelry.
+They need more attractive appearance and aethetic view.

 What Are ZA Alloys ?